ken4ward/ShellScriptAssignment/README.md

 - **Details**:
   - **How it's done**: The bash script should be written to:
     1. Read the unique key from the CSV file.
-    2. Use the unique key to query an external web API.
+    2. Use the unique key to query `id` an external web API.
     3. Fetch the corresponding data from the API.
     4. Compare the fetched data with the expected values in the CSV file.
     5. Output the result of the comparison to the console.